shawa/genius/README.md

 [Genius](https://sourceforge.net/projects/genius/)
 ~~was~~ **is** a flashcard-style memorisation app for Mac OS:

 <p align="center">
     <img src="https://a.fsdn.com/con/app/proj/genius/screenshots/152532.jpg/max/max/1"/>
 </p>

-I used this religiously to get through my secondary school French and Irish exams, it has always since been the flashcard app I've held others up against.
-I've never managed to 'get' Anki - there's something about the flow state of repetitively hammering out answers over and over that cements them into my brain better than just flipping cards over.
+I used to use Genius religiously to get through my secondary school French and Irish exams, and since then it has always been the flashcard app I've held others up against.
+It really is just a neat little app.

 Since then, the MacOS ecosystem has obviously changed quite a fair bit, and so none of the builds available online work anymore.
 It seems the last straw was Apple enforcing 64-bit only binaries.

 As it turns out though, the entire project is GPL, and the whole project is [_still_ hosted on SourceForge](https://svn.code.sf.net/p/genius/code/trunk/)!
-With some helpful hinting from Claude, I have managed to get the app built and running on arm64 macOS:
+With some helpful hinting from Claude, I have managed to get the app built and running on arm64 macOS.
+I have also taken the liberty to upscale the icons now we're in the age of retina displays:

 <p align="center">
     <img src="screenshot.png" align="center">